The main principles for Fingerprints’ external information disclosure are to:

 According to the agreement with NASDAQ OMX, information that can potentially be price-sensitive must be communicated without delay.
 Examples of such information are:

-• financial results and forecasts
+• financial results

 • changes to the business emphasis